 MEDIA RELEASE/Thomas Randle - Photo: Velocity Magazine Rising Australian motorsport star Thomas Randle continues to…

-Race 3 is scheduled for 13:40 AEDT on Sunday and will be broadcast live and free across the screens of the Seven Network.
+Two races on Saturday and Sunday’s feature race will be broadcast live and free on the screens of Seven.

 MORE MOTORSPORT NEWS…

 For all our news keep your eyes peeled on the Velocity Magazine website and social media, Facebook, Twitter and Instagram for our daily updates and to get the latest edition of our glossy magazine subscribe here from just $55 for 12 months subscription.